-NOTE 47 - SOLVENCY AND CAPITAL
+NOTE 46 - SOLVENCY AND CAPITAL

 In accordance with Act CCXXXVII of 2013 on Credit Institutions and Financial Enterprises (banking law) and the EU Regulation No 575/2013 on prudential requirements for credit institutions and investment firms (CRR), the Group must have a minimum capital in place.
-The Group reports its level of capital adequacy situation to the National Bank of Hungary (NBH) on a quarterly basis and also forecasts are prepared to the Capital and Risk Oversight Committee (CROC) of the Group.
+The Group reports its level of capital adequacy situation to the National Bank of Hungary (MNB) on a quarterly basis and also forecasts are prepared to the Capital and Risk Oversight Committee (CROC) of the Group on a regular basis.
 When needed, the Group's Executive Committee decides and proposes to KBC Group any necessary steps that the Committee believes need to be taken (such as capital increase, subordinated debt increase, dividend payment etc.).